 Low-Cost Vacation Rental?
 Take a Closer Look

-A vacation rental might be a fun option for your summer vacation plans, but that great online deal might be hiding some big fees and surprise terms.
+A vacation rental might be a fun option for your vacation plans, but that great online deal might be hiding some big fees and surprise terms.
 We turned to our friends at Consumers’ Checkbook for tips on avoiding unexpected costs when you book.

 Vacation rental booking companies can be fantastic resources for travelers who'd rather stay in a home than a hotel.
 But Consumers' Checkbook's researchers found that many of these websites often lure travelers in with low prices that don't reflect the true costs of their stays.

 Look for a rental on sites such as Airbnb, Vrbo and FlipKey, and the sites will show you per-night prices for properties according to your search criteria.
 But Checkbook's researchers found these prices often don't include service fees, cleaning fees, owner fees and other poorly disclosed charges that can tack on hundreds of dollars to the bill.